Commercial Building Types

 This work is managed as part of a whole-building or whole-site delivery model.
 These are the scope areas that have to stay coordinated for the job to remain practical from mobilization through turnover.

-Site, utility, shell, and interior package coordination under one field schedule.
+Site, utility, shell, and interior package coordination under one field schedule with a single superintendent accountable for the Georgetown parcel from civil through certificate of occupancy.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Storefront, common-area, and support-space sequencing that reflects occupancy goals.
+Storefront, common-area, and support-space sequencing that reflects occupancy goals — whether the building serves Sun City Texas's active-adult residents, Southwestern University-adjacent professional tenants, or Georgetown's growing tech-sector employer base.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Procurement management for structural, facade, MEP, and finish packages.
+Procurement management for structural, facade, MEP, and finish packages in a Central Texas supply chain where steel, roofing, and glazing lead times must be tracked from preconstruction.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Punch and turnover planning tied to owner or tenant readiness.
+Punch and turnover planning tied to owner or tenant readiness — not just the date when the City of Georgetown inspection can be scheduled.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

 Treating these items as one coordinated package gives ownership a clearer line of accountability.
 It also helps the subcontractor team understand how each part of the work affects the next package, which is critical on both commercial and industrial jobs.